Soko G-4 Super Galeb: Development

 The first of two prototypes had been reportedly completed by early 1978.
 Following completion of the initial ground testing phase, the Super Galeb's maiden flight was conducted on 17 July 1978.
 It was followed by the first flight of one of the six pre-production aircraft on 17 December 1980.
 These pre-production aircraft, along with the first prototype, were designated G-4 PPP; they possessed fixed tailplanes with inset elevators and no anhedral.
 Unlike the G-2 Galeb, both the wing and tail surfaces are swept on the Super Galeb, while avionics to enable flight even under adverse weather conditions and at night have been integrated.

 In contrast to the development aircraft, production Super Galebs, along with the second prototype, were designated G-4; in terms of design, they differed by featured an all-moving anhedral tailplane as well as being equipped with comprehensive avionics improvements.
 Production aircraft use a gravity-based refuelling system, while the earlier development aircraft had been furnished with a pressurised refuelling system; this was slightly slower to refuel but was both simpler and cheaper.
 In addition to its training mission, the G-4 was also suited for light attack operations.

 During 1983, the G-4 made its first flight, by which point it had been ordered in large numbers for the Yugoslav Air Force.
-Beyond the domestic market, it also competed internationally against jet trainers such as the Italian Aermacchi MB-339, the Czechoslovakian Aero L-39 Albatros, and the Spanish CASA C-101; Flight International observes that, while the G-4 offered less performance than the Franco-German Dassault/Dornier Alpha Jet, it was substantially cheaper to procure.
+Beyond the domestic market, it also competed internationally against jet trainers such as the Italian Aermacchi MB-339, the Czechoslovak Aero L-39 Albatros, and the Spanish CASA C-101; Flight International observes that, while the G-4 offered less performance than the French-German Dassault/Dornier Alpha Jet, it was substantially cheaper to procure.
+Despite attracting the interest of several countries including: Libya, Nigeria, Iraq, Malaysia, Indonesia, Turkey, and the United States (reportedly an evaluation of the G-4 was considered under the Joint Primary Aircraft Training System program), only six aircraft were delivered to Myanmar in 1991, before the breakup of Yugoslavia.